dotnetcore/CAP/docs/user-guide/api-interface.md

 There are two ways to solve this `message lost` issue in RamitMQ:

-*i.* Before the deployment of your application,you can create durable Exchange and Queue in RabbitMQ by hand,the default names them are (cap.default.topic, cap.default.group).
+* Before the deployment of your application,you can create durable Exchange and Queue in RabbitMQ by hand,the default names them are (cap.default.topic, cap.default.group).

-*ii.* Run all instances in advance to ensure that both Exchange and Queue are initialized.
+* Run all instances in advance to ensure that both Exchange and Queue are initialized.

 It is highly recommanded that users adopt the second way,because it is easier to achieve.